genericmoniker/blog/content/origin-of-the-name-of-the-city-of-lehi.md

 Most people believe that the city of Lehi, Utah was named after Lehi, the first prophet and patriarch of the Book of Mormon who fled Jerusalem with his family prior to the city falling under siege to the Babylonians around the beginning of the 6th century BC.
-Both the Wikipedia articles for "Lehi, Utah" [1](#note1)
-and "Lehi (Book of Mormon prophet)" [2](#note2) say this is the case [3](#note3), and although the current official city web site doesn't mention the origin of the name, previous versions of the site included a summary by Lehi city historian Richard S. Van Wagoner saying of the name Lehi, "Like the Book of Mormon patriarch of the same name, the colonizers of Lehi had been uprooted on numerous occasions before finally settling in their promised land."
-[4](#note4) It is possible, though, that the city's name has a different provenance.
+Both the Wikipedia articles for "Lehi, Utah"<sup>[1](#note1)</sup> and "Lehi (Book of Mormon prophet)"<sup>[2](#note2)</sup> say this is the case<sup>[3](#note3)</sup>, and although the current official city web site doesn't mention the origin of the name, previous versions of the site included a summary by Lehi city historian Richard S. Van Wagoner saying of the name Lehi, "Like the Book of Mormon patriarch of the same name, the colonizers of Lehi had been uprooted on numerous occasions before finally settling in their promised land."<sup>[4](#note4)</sup> It is possible, though, that the city's name has a different provenance.

 An Analogy
 ----------